JayPrograma/virtual-assistant-team-leader/README.md

 Added an add_task method to project class.
 Added a simple documentation line on tests_basic
-Added Accessor Methods for the Member, Task, and Project classes
+Added Accessor Methods for the Member, Task, and Project classes Changed folder name for sample to tla, with main.py now being tla.py Added concepts of a unit test for adding members to a task, still unfinished